-• Upon approval of the Vertus Charter School Safety Plan by the State Education Department (SED), members of the Chain of Command will meet with appropriate officials within Rochester to disseminate the plan.
-The Director of Operations will contact the highest-ranking local government official to seek advice and assistance.
+Upon approval of the Vertus Charter School Safety Plan by the State Education Department (SED), members of the Chain of Command will meet with appropriate officials within Rochester to disseminate the plan.
+The COO will contact the highestranking local government official to seek advice and assistance.
 The school will identify resources for an emergency from the Red Cross, the Salvation Army, and the Rochester Police and Fire Departments.